HL7/cqf-measures/pages/measure-conformance.md

 Snippet 8: Example Library terminology definitions (from [library-terminology-FHIR.json](Library-library-terminology-FHIR.json.html))

-Measures using valueset and/or direct referenced codes must conform to Conformance Requirement 4.
+**Conformance Requirement 4 (Terminology Inclusion):** Measures using valueset and/or direct referenced codes must conform to requirements of Conformance Requirement 4.

-**Conformance Requirement 4 (Terminology Inclusion):**
 1. All valuesets and codes referenced in the CQL SHALL be included in the Library using dataRequirement elements.
 2. If a valueset or code is referenced outside the context of a retrieve, the dataRequirement SHALL have the type 'CodeableConcept'

 All retrieves are included in the `dataRequirement` section.

-Retreives include the information for their corresponding terminology (value set or direct reference code).
+Retrieves include the information for their corresponding terminology (value set or direct reference code).

 Any direct reference codes or value sets not referenced by a retrieve will be included in `dataRequirements` using an element of type "CodeableConcept".